 In a healthy democracy, government should be representative of the wider public and in touch with a wide range of groups, but not disproportionately influenced by any single interest.
 We are interested in funding work which:

-All forms of media play important roles in a healthy democracy, but media companies and platforms can themselves be powerful and unaccountable.
+All forms of media, including print, broadcast and social media, play important roles in a healthy democracy, but media companies and platforms can themselves be powerful and unaccountable, and artificial intelligence is changing the way the media operates.
 We are interested in funding work which:

 Under this programme, JRCT will consider applications for national work in the UK, or elsewhere in Europe for work at a pan-European level.